Is a prescription needed to buy a CPAP machine?

 - A medical professional (a physician) contact information and signature

-- Prescription must meet legal requirements (includes date, states CPAP therapy, pressure setting or specific instructions pertaining to treatment)
+- A prescription must meet legal requirements (includes the date, state of CPAP therapy, pressure setting or specific instructions pertaining to treatment)

 Other documentation (sleep requisitions, sleep assessment forms, insurance pre-approvals) are not prescriptions and will not be accepted.

 How do I get a prescription?

 Visit your physician or sleep specialist for a Sleep Apnea diagnosis.
-Upon diagnosis, your doctor can prescribe for Sleep Apnea treatment (if applicable) and provide a prescription.
+Upon diagnosis, your doctor can prescribe Sleep Apnea treatment (if applicable) and provide a prescription.

 Why are select CPAP machines out of stock?

-Our CPAP manufactures continue to experience challenges prolonged by the effects of COVID-19.
+Our CPAP manufacturers continue to experience challenges prolonged by the effects of COVID-19.
 This includes:

 - severe shortages of various materials, especially electronic components

 - increases in freight delays and costs

-- an unmet demand for machines resulting from Phillips global recalls and field safety notices
+- unmet demand for machines resulting from Phillips global recalls and field safety notices